More Than a Diabetic: Eritrea Mussa Khan

 I think we’re all struggling.
 I think every single person is struggling.
 But maybe something we could all think about more is just being intentionally kind.
 There’s a difference between being nice and being kind.
 We all need to be a little bit kinder and think more about the other person’s human experience.
 We need to be a little bit more intentional with that kindness.
 If we are being asked to speak somewhere, questions need to be asked.
 Who else is speaking?
 Am I taking up space that could be for someone else?
 Are all groups being represented here appropriately?
 Are we making this accessible for everyone?

 It’s about being kind, being intentional, opening up doors for other people other than just ourselves.
 I know that we all want to get ahead, I know we all want to do well.
 That’s not what I’m arguing.
 I’m just saying that we can’t all do well when we’re ignoring the needs of other people in our community.
-You cant be an advocate for diabetes and then ignore BIPOC with diabetes or LGBTQ people with diabetes or Type 2 diabetics.
+You cant be an advocate for diabetes and then ignore BIPOC with diabetes or LGBTQ people with diabetes or people with type 2 diabetes.
 We all have diabetes.
 We all need to help each other.

 What’s next for you?
 The podcast?